 Chamada de Artigos - Call for papers

-N.º 4 - CHRISTIANITY AND DEMOCRACY (Deadline submission, January 31, 2020)
+N.º 5 - GLOBALIZATION AND COSMOPOLITANISM (Deadline submission, November 30, 2020)

-- Christianity and democracy.
+- Cosmopolitanism and anti-cosmopolitanism.